cmj/weather-channel/README.md

 The Composite video output in the Raspberry Pi runs at 720x480, so I recommend setting the display to this and not 640x480.

 If you're launching this from an SSH session, I recommend doing so through a script file with the following:
->python future.py > /tmp/future.txt (required in version 2.1+, plan is to integrate this into main program later)
+>python future.py > /tmp/future.txt (Only required in versions 2.1-2.4)
 >
 >export DISPLAY=:0.0
 >